bcjaeger/rfvs-regression/README.md

 1. Variable selection method `jiang` has consistently high prediction accuracy but scales poorly to large datasets in terms of computational efficiency.
-E.g., the max time that this method required was 2 days, 23 hours, 40 minutes, 9 seconds
+E.g., the max time that this method required was 7 minutes, 1 seconds

 2. Variable selection method `aorsf` has very high prediction accuracy when the downstream model is an oblique random forest, and does not become computationally intractable with larger data.
-E.g., the max time this method required was 1 hour, 18 minutes, 26 seconds
+E.g., the max time this method required was 29 seconds